satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.

-A quantitative measure of expertise can be determined from existing publication records or based on the review quality metrics of the proposed system.

 5. Expedite reviews and allow for continued review.